-NREL's electric motor thermal management research generates experimental data and simulation processes for the modeling, analysis, design, and construction of new electric motors.
+NREL's electric machine thermal management research generates experimental data and simulation processes for the modeling, analysis, design, and construction of new electric machines for vehicles.

-Industry partners are looking to better understand heat transfer in electric motors in their efforts to develop motors that reliably operate with reduced size and cost.
-NREL research is addressing this challenge and supporting broad industry demand for data, analysis methods, and experimental techniques to improve motor thermal management.
+Industry partners want to better understand heat transfer in electric machines to develop motors that reliably operate with reduced size and cost.
+NREL research addresses this challenge and supports broad industry demand for data, analysis methods, and experimental techniques to improve electric machine thermal management.

-Research to characterize and improve motor thermal management includes the following:
+Research to characterize and improve electric machine thermal management includes: